Key Takeaways

 |---|---|---|---|

-| Digestive Enzymes | Break down food into nutrients | Works during meals | Occasional bloating, specific food triggers |
+| Digestive Enzymes | Support the breakdown of food into nutrients | Works during meals | Occasional bloating, specific food triggers |

 | Probiotics | Support beneficial gut bacteria | Long-term, daily use | Overall microbiome balance, immune support |